otavioschwanck/dotfiles/README.md

 # Disclaimer
-This is my personal config, but you can clone and use it as example.
+This is my personal config, but you can fork and use it as example.

 It uses GNU Stow to manage dotfiles (see: https://www.youtube.com/watch?v=y6XCebnB9gs)